8ta4/quest/README.md

 - If your current answer is "yes", pressing `Left arrow` will change your answer to "no".

+- If your current answer is "no", pressing `Right arrow` will change your answer to "yes".

 > Can I hide the answer?
 (Planned)

 Absolutely.